 Recording from Reed Remote Reverie on October 23, 2021 can be found here.

 Join the new Reed Remote Book Club covering a range of books on the Senior Symposium syllabus.
 Through an online, private, and moderated discussion forum you can read and contribute your thoughts to the group on your own schedule.
 Joining is completely free; you just have to get a copy of the book to enjoy.
 Sign up today.

-Always, but especially during the COVID-19 pandemic, please consider supporting businesses owned by fellow alumni.
+Please consider supporting businesses owned by fellow alumni.
 There are hundreds of Reedie-owned businesses all over the globe to explore in our directory–Reedie ingenuity spans markets and continents.
 Restaurants, bookstores, acupuncturists, dog trainers, Jiu-Jitsu schools, consultants, and slipper manufacturers are just the beginning.

 Burn Your Draft is a series of interviews conducted by host and producer, student Frank Tangherlini ’22, with help from Reed College alumnus Seth Paskin ’90 and supervised by Nate Martin ’16, Center for Life Beyond Reed.
 Throughout the year interviews will be conducted that explore and pick apart the senior thesis process.
 Each episode listeners will hear from a different Reed College alum or current student on their process, their topic, and what they’ve learned from the process.
 Burn Your Draft is a joint production of Reed College students, alumni, and staff and launched August 31, 2020.
 Listen here.

 Is your Instagram feed just not doing it for you anymore?
 Check out Reed’s alumni photo albums, which guarantee hours of browsing pleasure.
 Find your friends, revisit the canyon, or take a look at the reactor you were too much of a humanities major to visit when you were enrolled.
 And, upload your own photos of all things Reed to share with the Reed community!